 Thus, notwithstanding the Guidance, there is a risk that such a claim could be found to be invalid based on the parameters of the scheme set out in the Treasury Direction.

-However, if they are asked to stop work, there appears to be no reason in principle why an employer cannot move employees from reduced hours onto furlough, particularly if the employer’s financial circumstances change.
+There appears to be no reason in principle why an employer cannot move employees from reduced hours onto furlough, particularly if the employer’s financial circumstances change.

 Although the scheme could financially disincentivise employers from keeping their business open.
 Keeping a business running with staff on reduced hours allows an employer to keep a revenue stream and retain customer loyalty.
-However, it is likely to be more expensive to do this than putting all staff on furlough.
+However, this is likely to be more expensive to do this than putting all staff on furlough.

 If an employee went on unpaid leave on or before 28 February 2020, they cannot be furloughed until the date on which it was agreed that they would return from unpaid leave.